SIS code:

 • Split your data into training, heldout and test sets.
 (Use 80% of the data for training and 10% for heldout and test.)

 • Estimate the unigram, bigram, and trigram probabilities of character n-grams in each language separately.
+(Use the conditional distributions for higher-level n-grams to be able to apply the Markovian property to estimate probabilities of sequences.)

 • Report 5 most common character trigrams per language, along with their counts and relative frequencies (count divided by the size of the data).